wookieb/action-dispatcher/README.md

 Dispatcher will call the listeners in the order defined by priority.
 If the listener returns a promise then further execution will be paused until the promise will be fulfilled.

+Treat the action as a function to execute upon particular UI action but instead of defining the body of the function allow anyone to define own steps to perform.

 Basically action dispatcher is similar to regular event dispatcher with major differences:
 * supports listeners priorities
 * does not ignore promises returned by listeners